Happy National Peanut Butter Day!

 It’s vegan and relatively cheap!

 And it’s not just for sandwiches and cookies!
-Peanut butter is very versatile.
+PB is very versatile.
 From smoothies to Asian sauces, from healthy snacks to coatings for chicken and fish peanuts can add healthy nutrition to just about anything!
 Check out these recipes that are perfect for Breakfast or Snacking!

 Smoothies & Such